ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 --8<-- "examples/getting_started.py"
 ```

-Run the code and you should see in Jupyter Lab following rendered Markdown code or just the plain output if you run the
+Run the code and you should see in JupyterLab following rendered Markdown code or just the plain output if you run the
 code in a terminal.

 ![Getting started page](../assets/images/notion-getting-started-page.png){: style="width:600px; display:block; margin-left:auto; margin-right:auto;"}